 In addition, you might like to know how fast you’re going at any given time, rather than your average speed.

 Since you’re new to using an e-bike, walk it to a level location before riding it for the first time.
 The first few times you ride you’ll really notice a kick to it when it starts.

 So it’s best to explore how this feels where it’s flat and you don’t have to deal with shifting or changing pedal assist levels right away.

 Begin Riding Far Away From Cars and Other People

 The same is true here.
-Start far away from moving (and parked!) cars, people, and other bike riders.
-Get adjusted to how the bike stops and starts, goes around corners, and uses it’s electric motor power first.
+Start far away from moving and parked cars, people, and other bike riders.
+Get adjusted to how the bike stops and starts, rides around corners, and uses its electric motor power, before riding in congested areas.

 Start Pedaling on Level 1 Pedal Assist